Code-Institute-Submissions/Frenchisfun/README.md

 * As a **site owner**, I want to provide users with a fun way to learn the French language.
 * As a **site owner**, I want to communicate my love for the French language by including images that highlight many French traditions.
 * Matching games have been shown to provide the following benefits:
-  * improve concentration
+  * Improve concentration
-  * train visual memory
+  * Train visual memory
-  * increase short term memory
+  * Increase short term memory
-  * increase attention to detail improve the ability to find similarities and differences in objects
+  * Increase attention to detail improve the ability to find similarities and differences in objects
-  * help to classify objects that are grouped by similar traits and can improve vocabulary
+  * Help to classify objects that are grouped by similar traits and can improve vocabulary

 Source: https://www.montessoriprintshop.com/benefits-of-match-up-and-memory-games.html